 I also maintain a long-standing interest in the existence and survival of planets around evolved stars.
 This dates back to my days as a graduate student, when I worked on models for the formation of the pulsar planets, and continues today with studies of planetary systems around white dwarfs.
-My current graduate student, Shane Frewen, is studying the evolution of planetary systems around both white dwarfs and subgiant stars.
+My former graduate student, Shane Frewen, studied the evolution of planetary systems around both white dwarfs and subgiant stars.
 More detail on this work can be found here .

 White Dwarfs are the end product of stellar evolution for most stars (except for those massive enough to explode as supernovae).
 As such, the study of old white dwarfs can tell us a lot about the history of star formation in our Galaxy.
 By the time a star has reached the white dwarf stage, it has exhausted all the nuclear burning resources with which it was born.
 With no remaining reservoir of energy supply white dwarfs slowly cool and fade over time.
 I have worked a lot on theoretical models for the evolution and appearance of white dwarfs of different kinds.
 With my observational collaborators, I have used these models to estimate the ages of various stellar components of our Galaxy, including both the stars in the immediate vicinity of the sun and some of the nearest globular clusters.
 One of our recent results is a setting a lower limit on the age of our Galaxy of approximately 11 billion years.